 Every voting location is required to have a voting machine that is ADA-compliant.
 These machines include features like audio ballots, large print/zoom features, and height and tilt adjustments on the screens.
 Please let the election workers know if you have questions or need assistance with the voting machine.

-Any Laclede County voter can use the assistive voting device in your polling place, the AutoMARK.
-The AutoMARK is a device designed for use by people who are unable to personally mark a paper ballot due to physical impairments or language barriers.
+Any Laclede County voter can use the assistive voting device in your polling place, the ExpressVote.
+The ExpressVote is a device designed for use by people who are unable to personally mark a paper ballot due to physical impairments or language barriers.

-To get started with the AutoMARK voting device:
+To get started with the ExpressVote voting device:

-- Insert your ballot into the ballot slot on the front of the machine.
+- Insert an unmarked card into the input slot on the front of the machine.

-- To have your ballot read aloud headphones can be plugged into the front of the device to hear the ballot.
+- To have your card read aloud headphones can be plugged into the front of the device to hear the issues.

 - The keypad has different shaped buttons.
 It can be also be used to adjust volume, tempo of the spoken word, to repeat questions and to mark your vote choices.

-Instructions for marking and casting your ballot are posted in each voting location.
+Take your completed ballot to the tabulating machine and insert.
 If you have any questions about how to mark or cast your ballot, or if you have incorrectly marked a ballot, contact an election official for instructions.

 Assistance at the voting location